OpenDSA/OpenDSA/RST/source/Glossary.rst

       :math:`P \Rightarrow Q`.

    disk-based space/time tradeoff
-      In contrast to the standard :term:`space-time tradeoff`, this principle states that the smaller you can make your disk storage requirements, the faster your program will run.
+      In contrast to the standard :term:`space/time tradeoff`, this principle states that the smaller you can make your disk storage requirements, the faster your program will run.
       This is because the time to read information from disk is